Why Did You Do That?

 BY: T. Franklin Murphy | December 2018

-The differences between people give partners an opportunity to build trust and security.
+The differences give partners the opportunity to express appreciation, building trust and security.

 We don’t all respond the same—I may be attracted while you are repelled.
 Accepting and allowing differences improves relationships—and politics.
 Differences expose insecurities, threatening stability.
 Naturally, when two people agree on everything, there is little conflict.
 Exact matches are a fantasy.
 Successful relationships must skillfully work through differences.